SPNS Autumn Conference 2024 – 2 November 2024 – Online, via Zoom

 and the range of information, written, pictorial and cartographic, which considered together help the analysis of some tricky place-names.

-‘Three Place-name elements from Harris’
+‘Some Place-name elements from Harris’

 Fañch Bihan-Gallic, Dòrlach